lucarv/connfac-lab/LAB 1/README.md

 Go back to your Resource group and verify that the IoT Hub shows in the resources list

 Now we will add a few consumer groups, which we will need later.
-On the IoT Hub blade, select Built-in endpoints and create two consumer groups, call one asa and another timeseries.
+On the IoT Hub blade, select Built-in endpoints and create two consumer groups, call one _asa_ and another _timeseries_.

 ![](images/consumergrps.png)